MicrosoftDocs/power-platform/power-platform/admin/security/connect-data-sources.md

 - Explicit authentication means that only the end user's credentials will be used to access the data source.
 - Implicit authentication means that the credentials the author used when creating the connection for the Power Apps will be used.

 We recommend that you use **explicit** connection type as it's more secure.
-More information: [Difference between explicit and implicit connections](/powerapps/maker/canvas-apps/connections/sql-server-security#difference-between-explicit-and-implicit-connections)
+More information: [Difference between explicit and implicit connections](/powerapps/maker/canvas-apps/connections/sql-server-security#difference-between-explicit-and-implicit-connections).
+Please note that while this article is specifically about SQL Server, the implicit/explicit security topic applies to *all* implict connections.

 ### See also